TKomericki/Rhetos-wiki/Data-migration.md

     * Create a migration table with the selected columns.
     * Copy the data from the original table.
-    * If the column already exists, but has a different data type, it will convert the migrated data type if the implicit conversion is supported by the SQL server (see ALTER TABLE ALTER COLUMN).
+    * If the column already exists, but has a different data type, it will convert the migrated data type if the implicit conversion is supported by the SQL Server (see ALTER TABLE ALTER COLUMN).
 4. The `DataMigrationApplyMultiple` procedure will:
     * Copy the data from the migration table to the original table.
     * If there were inserted or deleted records in the migration table, the procedure will also insert/delete the records in the original table.